• Skip to primary navigation

 Ingredients

-• 500 g Raw shelled peanuts I used red skin peanuts
+• 500 g Raw shelled peanuts I used red skin peanut kernels

 Instructions

-• Spread the peanuts out in a single layer on a baking tray and roast for 15 minutes.
+• Spread the raw peanuts out in a single layer on a preheated baking tray and roast for 15 to 18 minutes until lightly golden inside.

-• Taste a peanut (carefully it will be hot) and if it doesn’t taste like a roasted peanut carry on roasting for a little longer and taste again.
+• Taste a peanut half (it will be hot so allow it to cool a little).
+If it has doesn’t have a roasted flavour carry on roasting for a little longer and taste again.
+This will be the flavour of your peanut butter so it’s important to get it right.

 • Once the peanuts are ready, allow them to cool.

-• Pop the peanuts into a food processor and blend until the peanut fragments are the size you’d like in your peanut butter.
+• Pour the roasted peanuts into a food processor (or a high-powered blender) and blend on the lowest setting until the peanuts are chopped to the size you’d like in your peanut butter.
+Takes about 30 seconds to 1 minute.

 Notes